easyops-cn/next-core/etc/brick-kit.api.md

     readonly type?: TypeHint;
 }

+// Warning: (ae-internal-missing-underscore) The name "ReadonlyStoryboardFunctions" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export type ReadonlyStoryboardFunctions = Readonly<Record<string, SimpleFunction>>;

 // Warning: (ae-internal-missing-underscore) The name "RecentApps" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)